Power of Payments Ep. 4: Why Americans can’t pay their bills on time, and how sibling-led Stax became a unicorn

-Welcome back to What’s Happening in Payments.
+Welcome back to Power of Payments.
 I’m your host Ismail Umar, and in today’s episode, we discuss why so many Americans are struggling to pay their bills on time, and we also talk about Florida-based payments startup Stax, which recently became a unicorn and wants to go head-to-head with Stripe.

 If you’d like to access more of our coverage on payments, subscribe to our Payments Newsletter.